 The lack of demand for longevity annuities can be related to the more general puzzle about why more people do not annuitize at least a portion of their wealth at retirement.
-There is an extensive literature on this broader guestion.
-Mitchell, Poterba, and Warshawsky (1997) cite adverse selection as a possible barrier, calculating the expected present discounted value of payouts for annuities offered in 1995 and finding that these amounts were just 80 to 85 cents on the dollar for the average 65 year old.
-Dushi and Webb (2004) also suggest that many households may choose not to buy annuities because they already have a significant amount of their wealth annuitized in Social Security or employer provided pensions.
-Other potentially important explanations include strong bequest motives and households' desire for greater liquidity in the face of uncertain health expenditures.12
+There is an extensive literature on this broader question.
+Dushi and Webb (2004) suggest that many households may choose not to buy annuities because they already have a significant amount of their wealth annuitized in Social Security or employer provided pensions.
+Mitchell, Poterba, Warshawsky and Brown (1999) cite adverse selection as a possible barrier, calculating that, for the average 65 year old, the expected present discounted value of payouts for annuities offered in 1995 was just 80 to 85 cents on the dollar.
+The desire to leave a bequest also could play a role in deciding whether to annuitize.
+Lockwood (2012) shows that retirees who attach even a modest value to leaving a bequest might chose to purchase an actuarially fair annuity, but not to purchase the actuarially unfair annuities actually available in the market.